jaeyeom/email-validator-grpc-mcp/scripts/email_validator_prd.md

   // Extends the expiration time of a pending validation
   // Returns the updated validation record with new expiration time rpc ExtendExpiration(ExtendExpirationRequest) returns (ValidationRecord);

-  // Reserved for future methods reserved 6 to 10;
 }
 ```